 CONSISTENCY IS KEY!

-I know you hear that consistency is key to increased fitness and better health all the time but that’s because it’s true.
-It’s a fundamental component of how we build strength, endurance and mobility.
-Other important benefits are increased immunity, circulation, energy to complete everyday tasks with greater ease, and the list goes on.
+I know you hear that consistency is key to increased fitness and better health all the time, but that’s because it’s true.
+It’s a fundamental component of building strength, endurance and mobility.
+Other important benefits are increased immunity, circulation, energy to complete everyday tasks with greater ease, and so on.

 The best part is this – it doesn’t have to be a crazy complicated thing.
 It can be simple if you allow it to be.

-If you establish a connection, lower expectations, and make fitness fit into your daily life, you will develop a healthier lifestyle and no longer be included in that statistical percentage of non-moving adults.
+Suppose you establish a connection, lower expectations, and make fitness fit into your daily life.
+In that case, you will develop a healthier lifestyle and no longer be included in that statistical percentage of non-moving adults.

 Not only that, you will eventually find yourself crossing off more of those obstacles from your list.
-You will begin to form a positive relationship with fitness, not just physically, but emotionally.
+You will begin to form a positive relationship with fitness, physically and emotionally.

-Remember, all movement matters, the whole day matters, and you don’t have to do as much as you think you have to in order to develop a healthy fit body.
+Remember, all movement matters, the whole day matters, and you don’t have to do as much as you think to develop a healthy fit body.